Britain's recovery strengthens, house prices rise

 The run of robust data has already pushed gilt yields higher.
 Ten-year yields have risen 60 basis points since early May as investors have pared back expectations of more quantitative easing.

-A new 10-year gilt auction on Tuesday drew lacklustre demand, with a recovering economy and a fading chance of more gilt purchases from the Bank dimming gilts' appeal.
+A new 10-year gilt auction on Tuesday drew lacklustre demand, with a recovering economy and a fading chance of more gilt purchases from the Bank of England dimming gilts' appeal.

 (Additional reporting by William Schomberg and Olesya Dmitracova; editing by Ron Askew)